-This article introduces you the Incorta Data Profiler.
+This article introduces you to Incorta Data Profiler.
 You will learn what an Incorta Profile is, why you should use Incorta Data Profiler, and what the steps are for analyzing your data with the Data Profiler dashboard.

 What is Incorta Data Profiler?